-Some of the best dress shirts in the world are also the comfiest.
+Some of the best men’s dress shirts in the world are also the comfiest.
 From high-quality styles to more affordable options that you can get for under $50, we have rounded up a range of different designs for men of all shapes, sizes, and budgets.
-Whether you wear them for work or social occasions, there are lots of pleasant to wear options that run from brands using the latest high tech comfort fabrics to time tested classics made from the finest cotton in fits from extra slim to classic.
-These designs are all comfortable, durable, and suitable for everyday activities or more formal events.
+Whether you wear them for work or social occasions, there are lots of designs that are a pleasure to wear from brands using the latest high tech comfort fabrics to time tested classics made from the finest cotton.
+We have found the best dress shirts that are comfortable, durable, and suitable for everyday activities or more formal events.

 Ministry of Supply Apollo